 Almighty God, I pray for open doors for your Gospel to be proclaimed clearly through the ministry to which you have called _________________.
-May your high and holy love continually motivate him/her, and may Christ’s meekness and gentleness mark his/her life and ministry.
+May your high and holy love continually motivate them, and may Christ’s meekness and gentleness mark their life and ministry.
 Holy Spirit, anoint them for the task at hand, reviving and strengthening _________________ with your power.
-Please keep him/her from seeking accomplishments and performance in place of building trust with whom he/she works.
-Moreover, I pray that the kingdom vision and partnership would actively remain _________________’s focus rather than losing perspective for other reasons.
+Please keep them from seeking accomplishments and performance in place of building trust with whom they work.
+Moreover, I pray that the kingdom vision and partnership would actively remain their focus rather than losing perspective for other reasons.
 Bless the work of their hands as they faithfully fulfill your great commission.
-In Christ.
-Amen.”
+In Christ, Amen.”

 Seven Ways in Seven Days – How to Pray Practically for Missionaries Series: